Kaholo/kaholo-plugin-sendMail/README.md

 3. Username (String) **Optional** - The username to authenticate with.
 4. Password (Vault) **Optional** - The password to authenticate with.
 5. From (String) **Required** - The email address of the sender.
 6. To (String) **Required** - The email addresses of the receivers.
-To enter multiple values seperate values with commas.
+To enter multiple values, separate the values with commas.
 7. cc (String) **Optional** - The email addresses of the receivers who will appear in the cc field.
-To enter multiple values seperate values with commas.
+To enter multiple values, separate the values with commas.
 8. bcc (String) **Optional** - The email addresses of the receivers who will appear in the bcc field.
-To enter multiple values seperate values with commas.
+To enter multiple values, separate the values with commas.
 9. Message subject (String) **Required** - The subject of the email.
-10. Plaintext message (String) **Optional** The plaintext version of the message.
+10. Plaintext message (String) **Optional** - The plaintext version of the message.
-11. HTML message (HTML String) **Optional** The HTML version of the message.
+11. HTML message (HTML String) **Optional** - The HTML version of the message.
-12. Attachment Path (String) **Optional** Path to a file to attach to this email.
+12. Attachment Path (String) **Optional** - Path to a file to attach to this email.

 ## Method: Send mail by SMTP
 Send a email using SMTP.